brodsa/findMEreadME/README.md

 3. Type a unique project name, i.e. findMEreadME.
 Select a region, i.e. Europe.
 4. After the Heroku app is created, navigate to the 'Settings' Tab > 'Config Vars'.
 Following variables were configured: `SECRET_KEY, DATABASE_URL, CLOUDINARY_URL`, `PORT`
 4. After the Heroku app is created, go to the Deploy Tab of the app and connect the app with app GitHub repository.
+7. Create a Procfile file with the command to migrate automatically for Heroku and to start the web app.
 5. Make initial migrations, create super user and load the city data set in production database.
 5. Deploy the app manually.
 After successful deployment, click on 'Enable automatic deployments'.

 ### Forking the repository
 To fork the repository to propose changes or use the code, follow the steps bellow: